korchasa/awesome-chatgpt/README.md

 - [sozercan/kubectl-ai](https://github.com/sozercan/kubectl-ai) (★1066 Go) - Kubectl plugin for generating and applying Kubernetes manifests using OpenAI's GPT.
 - [stulzq/azure-openai-proxy](https://github.com/stulzq/azure-openai-proxy) (★1349 Go) - This project provides a proxy solution to convert OpenAI API requests to Azure OpenAI API requests, facilitating easy access to Azure services.
 - [tensorchord/pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) (★1953 Rust) - pgvecto.rs is a scalable vector database plugin for PostgreSQL written in Rust, designed to enhance vector similarity search capabilities for LLMs.
-- [toolkit-ai/toolkit-ai](https://github.com/toolkit-ai/toolkit-ai) (★0 TypeScript) - Toolkit AI is a project that simplifies the generation and use of AI plugins, particularly for LangChain and ChatGPT.
 - [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) (★7757 TypeScript) - This project is a TypeScript implementation of a free API for OpenAI's GPT-4, allowing users to access various GPT models easily.
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) (★63779 Python) - gpt4free is a repository designed to demonstrate an API package that integrates various powerful language models.
-- [yamadashy/repomix](https://github.com/yamadashy/repomix) (★12761 TypeScript) - Repomix is a tool designed to pack repositories into an AI-friendly format for use with Large Language Models.
+- [yamadashy/repomix](https://github.com/yamadashy/repomix) (★12762 TypeScript) - Repomix is a tool designed to pack repositories into an AI-friendly format for use with Large Language Models.

 ## SDK, Libraries, Frameworks